 THE BATTLE FOR CRETE

 Crete in Allied hands was a valuable air base for raids on Axis targets in Southern Europe, or to support the Balkan front.
 The Allied forces consisted of 30,000 British troops, 11,000 Greek troops encumbered by 15,000 Italian prisoners of war.
 Hardware was scarce with only 16 light tanks and 49 field guns.
 The core of the force was made up of the 6th Australian Division and the 2nd NZ Division.

-Crete in axis hands meant that the Allied bases in the eastern meditterranean, and the use of the Suez Canal, could be exposed to greater pressure from the Luftwaffe.
+Crete in axis hands meant that the Allied bases in the eastern Mediterranean, and the use of the Suez Canal, could be exposed to greater pressure from the Luftwaffe.
 The attack by Fliegerkorps X1 and V111 would be the biggest German paratrooper assault of the war.
-The two corps had at their disposal about 500 transport aircrafts, 150-dive bombers, 180 fighters and 40 reconnaissance planes.
-There were 22,750 men - 75 by glider, 10.000 by parachute, 5,000 by transport aircraft and 7,000 by sea.
-The first attack was Maleme with a second at Rethimo and Heraklion.
+The two corps had at their disposal about 500 transport aircraft, 150-dive bombers, 180 fighters and 40 reconnaissance planes.
+There were 22,750 men – 75 by glider, 10.000 by parachute, 5,000 by transport aircraft and 7,000 by sea.
+The first attack was Maleme with a second at Rethimno and Heraklion.